Bloodborne Pathogens

 The Role of Viral Load

 Here's something most people miss: not all exposures are equal.
 The amount of virus present—the viral load—matters enormously.
 Someone with high viral load in their blood poses a greater transmission risk than someone with low viral load.
 For HIV, this translates to stages of infection.
-But early acute infection often means higher viral loads.
+That said, early acute infection often means higher viral loads.
 Chronic untreated infection maintains substantial viral presence.

 With HBV and HCV, the story is similar.
 HBV is particularly sneaky—it can transmit at very low levels, which is partly why it's so contagious.
 HCV concentrations in blood can vary widely between individuals and over time.